Here’s a bit of a dive into the features to look out for when making your next all-mountain ski purchase:

 Giving the ski heaps of bite in firm snow, camber is quite simply an all-mountain skis best friend.
 This grip has been achieved thanks to a rise in the ski which starts underfoot and stretches to the tips and tails.
 The rise means that when the ski is weighted (flexed), it will have an even distribution of weight throughout the whole length of the ski rather than exclusively at its midpoint.

-Rocker is the term used for the pressing of an upwards curve into the ski profile.
+Rocker is essential the opposite to camber.
+It’s the upwards curve into the ski profile, usually in the tips and tails.
 By rising the tips and tails up off the snow, it means that the tips don’t have a tendency to ‘tip-dive’ into fresh snow even when the skier is driving the tips.
-For that reason, rocker is used by ski shapers to promote float (and easy manoeuvrability) in fresh snow.

 On top of this, rocker also shortens the contact length of the edges, making the skis easier to turn in fresh, whereas a ski without rocker might just sink / plough through the fresh snow.